 Startups need to get their products to the market faster than ever in an increasingly competitive world.
 The minimum viable product a.k.a.
-MVP is the way to achieve this, but you must be able to provide the right key features that differentiate and give value to customers to attract clients and investors before the market moves on.
+MVP is the way to achieve this, but you must be able to provide the right key features that give value to a wide customer base in order to attract clients and investors before the market moves on.

 We’ve gathered these 15+ examples of successful MVPs to show what startups should focus on when it comes to developing that key MVP feature set.

 All Facebook's (or Thefacebook as it was called when they launched) MVP did was connect students together via their college or class and let them post messages to their boards.
 The idea already existed in Friends Reunited and other social platforms, but the simplicity of Facebook’s approach and the traction it gained as it went viral amongst college graduates proved unstoppable.
 This allowed almost all of the features that followed to build on that success.